eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 **Will the white label app be available in the German language (or other European languages)?**

-The beta version to will only include English.
+The beta version  will only include English.
 However, the app is already prepared for localization.
 All UI component texts are stored in a resource file, making it easy to add new languages in the future.
 This will also be described in the documentation in upcoming versions.